We’ve seen several definitions of Poisson processes.

 (Recall that this Hessian matrix is just a square matrix filled with second ordered partial derivatives of our likelihood function.
 We evaluate these partial derivatives at the maximum likelihood estimate to describe the local curvature of the likelihood function.)

 We can use this result to simulate 1000 values from the approximate sampling distribution of the MLE \(\hat\theta\).
-To do this, I will use a function from the {mgcv}
+To do this, I will use a function from the {mgcv} package to draw samples from the corresponding multivariate Gaussian distribution.

 Finally, we can visualise the uncertainty in the estimated intensity by overlaying each of these curves